List of other systemically important institutions

 The CNB draws up a list of O-SIIs on the basis of domestic institutions’ systemic importance scores.
 In setting the scores, the CNB fully follows the guidelines of the EBA (EBA/GL/2014/10, “Guidelines”).
 In accordance with paragraph 5 of the Guidelines, it calculates a score for each relevant entity at the highest consolidation level of the part of the group that falls under its jurisdiction, including subsidiaries in other Member States and third countries.
 The CNB applies two discretions allowed by the Guidelines.
 In accordance with paragraph 12 of the Guidelines, it exempts investment firms from the calculation, as they do not play an important enough role in the Czech financial system.
 In accordance with paragraph 9 of the Guidelines, it raises the threshold for designating entities as O-SIIs from the base level (350 basis points, i.e. 3.5%) to the highest level allowed by the Guidelines (425 basis points, i.e. 4.25%).
 This aims to ensure the highest possible homogeneity of the group of O-SIIs.

-In the most recent review in July 2021 using data as of the end of 2021 Q1, the following consolidated groups were designated as O-SIIs for 2022 given the threshold of 4.25%:
+In the most recent review in September 2022 using data as of mid-2022, the following consolidated groups were designated as O-SIIs for 2023 given the threshold of 4.25%:

 |Other systemically important institutions||Score in %|

 |PPF Financial Holdings||5.9|